-Competing interests
+677 Competing interests

-The authors declare that they have no conflict of interest.
+678 The authors declare that they have no conflict of interest.

-Acknowledgements
+679 Acknowledgements

-- 520 JMD was supported by the Willis Research Network.
-GML was supported by National Science Foundation (NSF) grant AGS-1546743, awarded to North Carolina State University, and by the NCAR/MMM Visitor Program.
-We would like to acknowledge data support and high-performance computing support from Cheyenne (doi:10.5065/D6RX99HX) provided by NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.
-This material is based upon work supported by the National Center for Atmospheric Research (NCAR); NCAR is a major facility for the National Science Foundation. - 625 sponsored by the National Science Foundation (NSF) under Cooperative Agreement 1852977.
-We are grateful to NCAR's George Bryan for developing and maintaining the CM1 model, and Daniel Gilford for the pyPI software used for the E-PI calculations presented in Table 2.
+- JMD was supported by the Willis Research Network.
+GML was supported by National Science Foundation (NSF) grant AGS- - 681 1546743, awarded to North Carolina State University, and by the NCAR/MMM Visitor Program.
+We would like to - 682 acknowledge data support and high-performance computing support from Cheyenne (doi:10.5065/D6RX99HX) provided by - 683 NCAR's Computational and Information Systems Laboratory, sponsored by the National Science Foundation.
+This material is - 684 based upon work supported by the National Center for Atmospheric Research (NCAR); NCAR is a major facility sponsored - 685 by the National Science Foundation (NSF) under Cooperative Agreement 1852977.
+Raphaël Rousseau-Rizzi and an - anonymous reviewer provided exceptionally constructive reviews of the initial version of this manuscript.
+We are grateful to - 687 NCAR's George Bryan for developing and maintaining the CM1 model, and Daniel Gilford for the pyPI software used for the - 688 E-PI calculations presented in Table 2.
 We thank NCAR's Chris Davis for suggestions that improved the manuscript.